Mekler's Construction and Murphy's Law for 2-Nilpotent Groups: Abstract

 Mekler's construction is a powerful technique for building purely algebraic structures from combinatorial ones.
 Its power lies in the fact that it allows various model-theoretic tameness properties of the combinatorial structure to transfer to the algebraic one.
 In this paper, we push this ideology much further, describing a broad class of properties that transfer through Mekler's construction.
 This technique subsumes many well-known results and opens avenues for many more.

-As a straightforward application of our methods, we (1) obtain transfer principles for stably embedded pairs of Mekler groups and (2) construct the first examples of strictly $\mathsf{NFOP}_k$ pure groups for all $k\in\Nbb_{>2}$.
-We also answer a question of Chernikov and Hempel on the transfer of burden.
+As a straightforward application of our methods, we (1) obtain transfer principles for stably embedded pairs of Mekler groups and (2) construct strictly $\mathsf{NFOP}_k$ pure groups for all $k\in\Nbb_{>2}$.
+We also answer a question of Chernikov and Hempel on transfer of burden.